JustinGoheen/lightning-ibkr/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License. -->

-This is repo enables the creation of artificially intelligent trading agents using Lightning AI's PyTorch Lightning, Fabric, and TorchMetrics.
-The market and data broker is Interactive Brokers – users must have an IBKR Pro account and be subscribed to the correct data.
+This is repo enables the creation of artificially intelligent trading agents using [Lightning AI](https://lightning.ai/)'s PyTorch Lightning, Fabric, and TorchMetrics, along with [Nixtla](https://www.nixtla.io/)'s timeseries forecasting frameworks.
+The market and data broker is [Interactive Brokers](https://www.interactivebrokers.com/en/home.php) – users must have an IBKR Pro account and be subscribed to the correct data.

-MES (SPX micro e-mini) is used in examples.
+[MES](https://www.cmegroup.com/markets/equities/sp/micro-e-mini-sandp-500.html) (SPX micro e-mini) is used in examples.

 ## IBKR Accounts